vaidasbog/data-viz/README.md

 Circulated version:
 ![](plots/line_plot_progression.png)

+# Presentation

+1. Title slide
+2. What is it about
+3.
+...
+X. References

+# Notebook
+1 Example with BA colors and font

 # Quick access:
 * Get tick labels in a list; Modify tick labels; Set new tick labels;